Cicko/Computencio/README.md

 ![](layers.jpg)

 Each layer is known by different game levels.
 Also this game is very extensible thanks to the __open/close__ principle.
-In the [__HowToContribute.md__](HowToContribute.md) file is explained very well different ways to contribute to this game, is highly recommended to read this [__file__](HowToContribute.md) if it's the first time you want to contribute to a software project.
+In the [__HowToContribute.md__](HowToContribute.md) file is explained very well different ways to contribute to this game, is highly recommended to read this [__file__](HowToContribute.md) specially if it's the first time you want to contribute to a software project.

 ### Dependencies

+You will have to download all the dependencies you need depending the platform you want to develop on.

 - [Linux Setup](http://www.cocos2d-x.org/docs/installation/F/)
 - [Windows Setup](http://www.cocos2d-x.org/docs/installation/G/)